MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-679-Fisheries-Exclusive-Economic-Zone-off-Alaska/subpart-E-North-Pacific-Observer-Program/section-679.51.md

 (C) Is not subject to additional observer coverage requirements in paragraph (a)(2)(vi) of this section.

 (iv) *How to request placement of a catcher/processor in partial observer coverage.* A vessel owner must submit a request form to NMFS.
 The request form must be completed with all required fields accurately completed.
-The request form is provided by NMFS and is available on the NMFS Alaska Region Web site (*http://alaskafisheries.noaa.gov*).
+The request form is provided by NMFS and is available on the NMFS Alaska Region website.
 The submittal methods are described on the form.

 (v) *Notification of placement in the partial observer coverage category.* NMFS will notify the owner if the catcher/processor has been placed in the partial observer coverage category in writing.
 Until NMFS provides notification, the catcher/processor is in the full observer coverage category for that fishing year.